dotnet/docfx/Documentation/spec/docfx_document_schema.md

 The following values are allowed:
 * `uid`: If the instance is a string, it defines a UID in the build context for reference.
-* `href`: If the instance is a string and in relative path, it will be converted into path from docset root, and DocFX will update the path afterward.
+* `fileLink`: If the instance is a string and in relative path, it will be converted into path from docset root, and DocFX will update the path afterward.
 * `uidReference`: If the instance is a string or an array of string, it references to a UID (some UIDS) in the build context.
 * `markdown`: If the instance is a string, it will be marked up and updated.
 * `includeFile`: if the instance is a string and in relative path, content of the targeted file will replace it in place.